QCD running in neutrinoless double beta decay: Short-range mechanisms: OPE and QCD effects

 \section{OPE and QCD effects}

 In this section we develop the formalism for taking into account the Leading Order (LO) QCD corrections to the operator product expansion given in Eq.~(\ref{eq:LagGen}).
 We follow essentially the methods described in the reviews \cite{Buchalla:1995vs, Buras:1998raa} for semi-leptonic and hadronic decays of mesons.
-An important feature of the representation of the effective Lagrangian, see Eq.~(\ref{eq:LagGen}), is that it involves the complete set of d=9 operators (\ref{eq:OperBasis-1})-(\ref{eq:OperBasis-5}) contributing to $\znbb$ decay.
+An important feature of the effective Lagrangian~(\ref{eq:LagGen}), is that it involves the complete set of $d=9$ operators (\ref{eq:OperBasis-1})-(\ref{eq:OperBasis-5}) contributing to $\znbb$-decay.
 Therefore, no new operators are generated under renormalization.